With 2.3 billion monthly active Facebook users, you wouldn’t be wrong by calling Facebook a juggernaut. A lead magnet, if you will.

 This is an important one, and it’s important not to be confused with clicks (all), which just tells you how many total clicks there were (including clicks on the ad, to “read more,” to leave a comment, etc).
 This tells you if people are actually going to your webpage.

-Now, here are some Facebook ad metrics I don’t really pay attention to unless something funky is going on:
+Now, here are some Facebook ad stats I don’t really pay attention to unless something funky is going on:

 This is the number of people who have seen your ads.
 It’s the cousin to “Impressions” which basically tells you how many total times your ad has been viewed.